DSav-23/PowerSmell/README.md

 I added this file straight from github

-I added this information locally
+I added this information on local end